tran-bryan/Tetris/README.md

 All Above: June 28/2022

 7/10/2022:
-I have actually completed making the main gain for about 10 days now, but I have been busy with personal things that prevented me from properly uploading.
+I have actually completed making the main game for about 10 days now, but I have been busy with personal things that prevented me from properly uploading.
+Here is the updated file